 Meanwhile, Steve takes it upon himself to go back in time to return the Infinity Stones, along with Mjölnir, back to their proper places in time.
 He vanishes into the past...

-Moments later, the three find Steve sitting on a nearby bench, significantly aged.
+They find Steve sitting on a nearby bench, significantly aged.
 Steve explains that after finishing his task, he decided to try and live out a normal life.
 As Sam ponders how the world will go on without Captain America, Steve assures him that it won't, giving a gift to Sam: his shield.
-The honor, and the responsibility that comes with it, are immense...but Sam accepts Steve's call, becoming the new Captain America...
+The honor, and the responsibility that comes with it, are immense...but Sam accepts Steve's call, becoming the new Captain America.

-Steve won't go into specifics about what exactly he did after finishing his final mission, but he finally managed to fulfill a promise to the love of his life, Peggy Carter, and share a dance with her after the end of World War II.
-He would go on to marry Peggy and, in the end, live happily ever after...
+Steve won't go into specifics about what exactly he did after finishing his final mission, but he admits that did finally fulfill a promise he made many years ago: that he would share a dance with the love of his life, Peggy Carter.